carolyntw/Machine-Learning-Project/README.md

   - Resize all the images to the same size.

 **2. Transfer Learning**
-  - Use pretrained models EfficientNetB0 and VGG16 for the last layer
+  - Use pretrained models EfficientNetB0 and VGG16 for the last layer.